disooqi/learn-with-corey-schafer/README.md

 # Learn with Corey Schafer
-Different piece of code from Corey Schafer and other instructors
+Different pieces of code from Corey Schafer and other instructors